-There remain a number of significant concerns with regard to the sustainability of the salmon aquaculture industry in Scotland, including the release of chemicals used as sea lice treatments, benthic impacts due to organic enrichment from waste food and faeces and the sustainability of food sources.
-However, the most significant concerns for wild fish interests are the potential negative effects of sea lice and escapes.
-There is a large body of peer-reviewed scientific literature relating to the effects of sea lice and escapes on wild fish Aquaculture and we do not intend to reproduce the evidence here, but a number of reviews have been completed in recent years including specific ICES advice to NASCO.
+There are a number of concerns with regard to the sustainability of the salmon aquaculture industry in Scotland.
+The most significant concerns for wild fish interests are the potential negative effects of sea lice, disease and escapes.
+There is a large body of peer-reviewed scientific literature relating to the effects of sea lice and escapes on wild fish and we do not intend to reproduce the evidence here.
+A number of reviews have been completed in recent years including specific ICES advice to NASCO.
 In addition, Marine Scotland Science have summarised the information relating to impacts of salmon lice from fish farms on wild Scottish sea trout and salmon.

 It is important to emphasise that we recognise that declines in Atlantic salmon and sea trout may have been influenced by a number of contributory factors and it is not, and has never been, the policy position of Fisheries Management Scotland, ASFB or RAFTS that aquaculture is the sole reason for declines in salmonids in the West Highlands of Scotland.
 It is accepted that survival of salmon and sea trout during their marine migration phase has fallen over the last 40 years across the North Atlantic.
 Some of this reduced survival can be explained by changes in sea surface temperature and subsequent contraction of feeding grounds.
 However, these issues can only be addressed at an international level and a key strategy for managing adaptation of species sensitive to climate change (such as Atlantic salmon and sea trout) is to minimise additional pressures such as those which are man- induced.
 This would include increased protection from the effects of sea lice (in some locations in certain circumstances), reducing exploitation and protection from the potential effects of marine renewables.